 Practical care for our neighbour, action in tackling poverty, and seeking justice are fundamental to demonstrating the love of God to all – they go hand in hand with proclaiming the good news of the gospel of Jesus Christ and in encouraging deeper discipleship from all who follow Him.
 Our mission demonstrates our concern for the environment, campaigns for those with little or no voice, and practical action for the lost, marginalised, oppressed and forgotten of our own communities.

-Our Partnerships and Mission team work together with communities, local authorities, charities, workplace chaplaincies, other churches, and non-Christian faith groups, engaging with the needs of those struggling financially, or feeling socially isolated or alienated, such as rough sleepers, refugees and asylum seekers.
+Our team work together with communities, local authorities, charities, workplace chaplaincies, other churches, and non-Christian faith groups, engaging with the needs of those struggling financially, or feeling socially isolated or alienated, such as rough sleepers, refugees and asylum seekers.

 Transforming Notts Together was set up by the Church Urban Fund and the Diocese of Southwell & Nottingham as a joint venture to provide support to churches and people who would like to do more in their communities.
 Our partnership builds and equips local congregations to tackle poverty, debt, dementia, homelessness, loneliness, and greater community cohesion.